 They are specific, measurable, achievable, realistic, and times.

-For example, you might aim to get in bed by 9:00 pm at least five nights out of the week, rather than “get better sleep”.
+Applying the SMART principle to this would be to aim to get in bed by 9:00 pm at least five nights out of the week.

 It’s worth also clearly defining how you are going to achieve the SMART goal.

 An action plan involves identifying the practical steps you might take to reach the goal you’ve set.

 Some of the examples we’ve already explored – including training consistently to improve your bench press or setting a bedtime to get better sleep – reflect action plans.

 That is, they focus on the action – training consistently or setting a bedtime – not the outcome – improving your bench or getting better sleep.